A detailed comparative study of open source deep learning frameworks: Deep Learning Frameworks

 \subsection{Theano}

-Theano\footnote{Theano is no longer supported but it was so when this paper has been written. \\https://groups.google.com/forum/\#!topic/theano-users/7Poq8BZutbY} is an open source Python library developed at MILA lab at University of Montreal as a compiler for mathematical expressions that let users and developers optimize and evaluate their expressions using a NumPy's syntax (a Python library that supports a large and multi-dimensional arrays) \cite{bergstra2010theano,al2016theano}.
+Theano\footnote{Theano is no longer supported; however, it was so when this paper was written.\\\url{https://groups.google.com/forum/\#!topic/theano-users/7Poq8BZutbY}} is an open source Python library developed at MILA lab at the University of Montreal as a compiler for mathematical expressions that lets users and developers optimize and evaluate their expressions using NumPy's syntax (a Python library that supports a large and multi-dimensional arrays)~\cite{bergstra2010theano,al2016theano}.
 Theano starts performing computations automatically by optimizing the selection of computations, translates them into other machine learning languages such as C++ or CUDA (for GPU) and then compiles them into Python modules in an efficient way on CPUs or GPUs.

-Theano is being actively developed since 2008, which makes it more popular on a research and ecosystem platform than many DL libraries.
+Theano's development started in 2008 and it is more popular on a research and ecosystem platform than many DL libraries.
 Several software packages have been developed to build on top of Theano, with a higher-level user interface which aims to make Theano easier to express and train different architectures of deep learning models, such as Pylearn2, Lasagne, and Keras.
-The framework's installation is discussed in \cite{ghadeer_thesis}.
+The framework's installation is discussed in~\cite{ghadeer_thesis}.